charlesknight1/charlesknight1.github.io/index.md

 layout: page
 ---

-I'm a DPhil candidate in the University of Oxford's School of Geography and the Environment. y research explores the dynamics of the Southern African summer monsoon onset, with a focus on a particular feature called the Congo Air Boundary.
+I'm a DPhil candidate in the University of Oxford's School of Geography and the Environment.
+My research explores the dynamics of the Southern African summer monsoon onset, with a focus on a particular feature called the Congo Air Boundary.

-Here you can find my [publications](https://charlesknight1.github.io/publications/), [projects](https://charlesknight1.github.io/projects/) and [fieldwork](https://charlesknight1.github.io/fieldwork/) blogs.
+Here you can find my [publications](https://charlesknight1.github.io/publications/), [projects](https://charlesknight1.github.io/projects/) and [fieldwork](https://charlesknight1.github.io/fieldwork/) reports.

 ___